jvsena42/LuckyHash/README.md

 ## 🪙 Inspiration

-Las Vegas — the city of bright lights, jackpots, and second chances — was the perfect backdrop for **LuckyHash**.
+Las Vegas — the city of bright lights, jackpots, and second chances — was the perfect backdrop for **HashPot**.
 We were inspired by the idea of turning idle devices and entertainment time into a shot at winning, combining the thrill of the **lottery** with the steady pulse of **Bitcoin mining**.

 > Imagine watching your favorite TV show while your screen quietly mines in the background — and suddenly, you hit a lucky block.
-That’s LuckyHash.
+That’s HashPot.

 ---

 ## 💡 What It Does

-**LuckyHash** transforms your Android TV or old tablet into a fun, passive Bitcoin miner — with a twist of luck:
+**HashPot** transforms your Android TV or old tablet into a fun, passive Bitcoin miner — with a twist of luck:

 - ⛏️ Performs lightweight Bitcoin mining tasks
 - 📺 Runs in the background while you stream shows or display useful data